What Is the Relationship Between Hanukkah and Christmas?

-Hanukkah and Christmas may appear to be on opposite ends of the holiday spectrum.
-However, you will be surprised to find similarities between the two, especially as they relate to the heart of the Believer and their relationship with the God of Abraham, Isaac, and Jacob.
+Hanukkah and Christmas appear to be on opposite ends of the holiday spectrum.
+However, you will be surprised to find similarities between the two, especially as they relate to the heart of the Believer and his or her relationship with the God of Abraham, Isaac, and Jacob.

-Before unwrapping the similarities, let’s explore their histories and differences.
+Before unwrapping the similarities between Hanukkah and Christmas, let’s explore their histories and differences.

 The History of Hanukkah